simonqv/INDA/README.md

 The file [julia.go](code/julia.go) contains a program that creates images and writes them to file.
 The program is pretty slow.
 Your assignment is to divide the computations so that they run in parallel on all available CPUs.
 Use the ideas from the example in [Chapter 10](http://www.nada.kth.se/~snilsson/concurrency/#Parallel) of the course literature.

-You can also make changes to the program, such as using different functions and other colourings.
+You can also make changes to the program, such as using different functions and other colorings.

 How many CPUs does you program use?
-How much faster is your parallell version?
+How much faster is your parallel version?

 ### Task 3 - Weather station

-The file [client.go](code/client.go) contains a program that simulates three independent servers that show the temperature at KTH.
-The results are published at the following adresses:
+The file [server.go](code/server.go) contains a program that simulates three independent weather stations that show the temperature at KTH.
+The results are published at the following addresses once the serves are operational:

   * `http://localhost:8080`
   * `http://localhost:8081`
   * `http://localhost:8082`

-Start the program and try to visit the three adresses in your browser.
+Start the program and try to visit the three addresses in your browser.
 You'll soon find that the three services aren't very reliable; they're pretty slow and sometimes you get no response at all.
 You might also get the error message "Service unavailable".

-Your assingment is to write a client that simultaneously asks all servers and terminates the search as soon as one has responded with a correct temperature.
+Your assignment is to write a client that simultaneously asks all servers and terminates the search as soon as one has responded with a correct temperature.
 The request should also terminate if no-one has answered within a given time.
 The file [client.go](code/client.go) contains a template from which you should build on.

-  * The `Read` function contains two nasty bugs.
-Describe in detail what's wrong
-  * Write a correct implementation of the `Read` function (don't forget the doc-comment)
+  * Read through the code and start the client whilst the weather stations are operational
   * Implement the function `Multiread`

 ---